 The procedure requires a long hospital stay.
 After the transplant, you'll receive drugs to help prevent rejection of the donated stem cells.
 Even so, your body might reject the transplant, leading to life-threatening complications.

 Taking the following steps to stay healthy may help you avoid complications of sickle cell anemia:

 - Take folic acid supplements daily, and choose a healthy diet.
 Bone marrow needs folic acid and other vitamins to make new red blood cells.
-Your doctor might recommend a folic acid supplement.
-Choose a diet that focuses on a variety of colorful fruits and vegetables, as well as whole grains.
+Ask your doctor about a folic acid supplement and other vitamins.
+Eat a variety of colorful fruits and vegetables, as well as whole grains.

 - Drink plenty of water.
 Dehydration can increase your risk of a sickle cell crisis.
 Drink water throughout your day, aiming for about eight glasses a day.
 Increase the amount of water you drink if you exercise or spend time in a hot, dry climate.